 For more information about Amazon IAM, see https://aws.amazon.com/iam/.

-After setting up any access methods, please confirm that you
+After setting up any options and access methods, please confirm that you

 terms and conditions, then click the Launch button, which will take you to the